dfo-osdt/osp-docs/docs/en/general/getting-started.md

 ## Logging In

-Accessing the OSP is done using your Microsoft-DFO Work Account.
-If this is your first time logging in, an account will automatically be created for you.
+Authentication to the OSP is done using your Microsoft-DFO Work Account.
+If this is your first time logging in, an account will automatically be created for you using your DFO profile.

 To log in to the OSP: